 THE PEOPLE WE AIM TO SERVE

-The majority of people leaving prison routinely encounter social biases of one form or another and are primarily poor, of color, poorly educated, familiar with abuse and have survived circumstances most of us know nothing about.
-Imprisonment removes these different groups of people from our daily line of sight (be they innocent or guilty of a crime) and systematically drains them of spirit, value and relevance, before finally releasing them back into a society which expects them to succeed according to the rules and policies put in place by people who oftentimes embrace the myth that only “bad” people are in prison.
+What imprisonment does is to remove these groups of people from our daily line of sight (be they innocent or guilty of a crime) and systematically drain them of spirit, value and relevance, before finally releasing them back into a society which expects them to succeed according to the rules and policies put in place by people who oftentimes embrace the myth that only “bad” people are in prison.

 THOR is determined to help reframe this narrative because we understand the difference between an inmate and a convict, and the difference between home and housing.